One of the biggest tools for success also happens to be one of the simplest ones.

 A journey of a thousand miles begins with a single step.
 So let’s take the first one…

-The Benefits of a Daily Walking Habit:
+The Benefits of Walking Daily:

 Walking is something most people can do, regardless of their individual level of fitness.